What Happens to Debt When you Die?

 As executor, you must also avoid the potential risk of inadvertent fraud on the estate.
 Using a deceased person’s credit card without proper authorisation can be considered fraud.

-Where immediate estate expenses arise, such as funeral expenses or urgent bills, the executors should use funds from the estate’s bank account or other available assets to cover these costs.
+Where immediate estate expenses arise, such as funeral costs or urgent bills, the executors should use funds from the estate’s bank account or other available assets to cover these costs.
 Accurate and clear records of all financial transactions since the start of the estate administration must be kept.

 Taking professional advice from experienced solicitors